Boys in Distress

 That’s why I broke up with Facebook.

-For me, the detriments far outweigh the benefits – it’s scary, because sometimes I think the best and only way to fight misinformation is to counter it with truth.
+For me, the detriments far outweigh the benefits – it’s scary because sometimes I think the best and only way to fight misinformation is to counter it with truth.

 If lies and misinformation can spread fast on FB, why not use that platform to spread the truth?

-I think many of us buy into that argument.
+Many of us buy into that argument.

 Post-to-Post combat.